-- During Lent on Thursday: Following mass there is Anointing of the Sick, Exposition of the Blessed Sacrament (for one hour); No mass or services third Thursday of the month;
+- Thursday: Exposition of the Blessed Sacrament after 9:00 AM mass.
+No mass or services third Thursday of the month;

 We have expanded this fund raising effort by adding a sponsorship portion.
 Sponsors will be recognized with signage on the property bordering 4th Street.
 Here is the letter and accompanying form being sent:

 GOLD SPONSORSHIP $1000:

 We have installed 26 of the 34 pew plaques and are continuing work on cleaning up the area.
 Grass is mowed, debris removed, finishing touches on the little rock shed and looking forward to a great July 7th mass.
 Thank you all for supporting this program.

 Update: With the flood this winter and rains extending into late May, we are struggling to have the grounds ready and the plaques installed for the July 7th opening of the Outdoor Church.
 Please help if you can.
 We are still pressure washing and have considerable debris to remove.
 Some of us are working during the week in the mornings and there is a call for volunteers for June 22 and June 29.

 Dan Demers has found bricks from St. Mary’s Cathedral and used them to make crosses on the exterior walls of the stone shed.
 For many of us, this is a very special memory!
 The stone work also features angels, a gargoyle and a statue of St. Francis – be sure to take time to walk around it and enjoy its charm.
 The entertaining story of the bricks is below.

 Here is the current pew assignment plan: